angelaxi/nets213Project/docs/README.md

 ## data
 - bounding_images: directory containing all input images for bounding box HITs
 - classification_images: directory containing all input images for classification HITs
+- validation_images: directory containing validation images of crowds to test our model on
 - analysis: directory containing analysis files after performance quality control and aggregation
     - gold_standard_quality.csv: quality control output with accuracy and good worker label for each worker
     - image_labels.csv: aggregation output from running EM with gold standard performance as initial quality for 1 iteration
+    - model_image_labels.csv: model predictions on labels for classification images
+    - model_image_preds.csv: model predictions on validation images including a list of bounding boxes, a list of labels corresponding to each bounding box, and a list a scores that the model assigns to each bounding box prediction
+    - model_performance.csv: model performance on validation images containing bounding boxes, predicted labels, scores for prediction, true labels, and number of undetected faces identified by user
+    - worker_model_accuracies.csv: accuracies of all workers combined and our model on labeling classification images
+    - worker_model_quality.png: graph of classification images labeled vs accuracy of workers and our FasterRCNN model
 - bounding_hit_input(0-1).csv: generated CSV input for bounding box HITs
 - bounding_hit_output.csv: output from bounding box HITs
 - bounding_images.txt: links to bounding box input images on S3 bucket